elagralinska/APL/TUTORIAL/Tutorial.md

 For more details please see the documentation of the `topGO` package.

-For the demonstration purpose, the enrichment analysis in this tutorial was conducted for liver samples (IDs: `212,213,214,215,216,217,218,219,220,221` or cluster ID: `22` from [this](https://github.com/elagralinska/APL/blob/master/TUTORIAL/input_clusterAnnotation_DEMO.txt) cluster annotation file) using the human gene ontology file.
+For the demonstration purpose, the enrichment analysis in this tutorial was conducted for liver samples (IDs: `212,213,214,215,216,217,218,219,220,221` or cluster ID: `22` from [this](https://github.com/elagralinska/APL/blob/master/TUTORIAL/input_clusterAnnotation_DEMO.txt) cluster annotation file) using the human annotation file.
 The obtained results are shown below.

 ![Screenshot5](screenshots/Screenshot_5.png)